Antonio-III/obsidian-notes/BSU/Creative Industry Challenge.md

 ## VIII.
 Self

 Software engineers shall deepen their understanding of this field; to improve their ability to create usable code; to not be unjustly prejudiced against someone; and to not influence other or themselves to violate any of the code.

+# Assessment 2

+## Technical Description

+Implementing the site design based on its final prototype design relied on a strong fundamental knowledge of how layouts work in web development.
+One of these layouts is called `flex`.
+This enables the ability for a markup or HTML element to be arranged one-dimensionally.
+It can either make the flex items arranged horizontally or vertically.
+This is one of the design principles the implementation of the prototype was built upon.
+And it is that the elements are arranged in a one-dimensional manner.

+An instance of this one-dimensional arrangement is the container for all of the site's content.
+The site, in its whole, is divided into four main sections.
+These sections contain their respective content design, and thus their own arrangement of items.
+But the sections are collectively designed in a way such that they looked vertically placed on top of each other.
+Within each section is another container that also arranges its items one-dimensionally, either horizontally or vertically.
+The whole implementation of the design follows this pattern of arrangement.

+Another procedure of the implementation is to resize images that are used in the site.
+In this case, the method of resizing images is the use of `max-width`.
+This enables images that are too big to be readjusted to fit the intended size.

+The site used animation

+## Statement on collab and individual contribution

+300-word document